spmasterman/tutor-directory/README.md

 Regions' crud interface separately from everything else, - just add ROLE_REGION_MANAGER at the top, and set the URL "/admin/region" to require that role down at the bottom of the security.yml file.
-Then add the role to the src/Fitch/UserBundle/Form/NewUserType.php and src/Fitch/UserBundle/Form/EditUserType.php files so that they appear as options in the User Management - and that's probably all that's needed.
+Then add the role to the src/Fitch/UserBundle/Form/NewUserType.php and src/Fitch/UserBundle/Form/EditUserType.php files so that they appear as options in the User Management interface - and that's probably all that's needed.